August 9, 2022

 One important element is the International Corridor, a secure and window-lined walkway running along the top of Concourse A that will get international arrivals to the processing area securely and with a view of the airfield.
 The innovative design of the new International Corridor within the IAF allows us to upgrade eight existing gates to handle arriving wide-body international aircraft without constructing new gates.
-In 2021, SEA will be able to operate up to 20 international-capable gates to support future growth in the region.
+After opening, SEA will be able to operate up to 20 international-capable gates to support future growth in the region.

 Here are a few facts about what’s coming soon: